ScottCRed/Library/README.md

 Book Elements:
 - displayes information
-- red/not read button
+- red/not read button >> toggle function using book protoype instance
-- remove book button
+- remove book button >> use array index to select individual books
-- displays sequentially when added
+- loops through array of book and displays sequentially when added